 - Incoming EFTs of $10,000 or more outside Canada that is transmitted in a single transaction; or in two or more transfers of less than $10,000 (that total $10,000 or more) in the following 24-hour rule situations

-Alessa can help your institution keep track of FINTRAC EFT reporting guidelines and the reporting suspicious transactions to regulators.
-For more information please contact us.
+Alessa’s regulatory reporting feature can help your institution keep track of FINTRAC EFT reporting guidelines and the reporting of suspicious transactions to regulators.
+For more information, contact us today.